SymAGI/sym-docs/index.md

----
-title: SymAGI Docs
----

 <link rel="stylesheet" href="style.css">

 # 🧠 SymAGI Documentation

-Welkom bij de documentatie van **SymAGI**.

-Hier vind je informatie over:
+Welcome to the documentation for **SymAGI**.

+Here you will find information about:
 - Sym Core
 - Sym Agent
-- Publieke API’s
+- Public APIs

 ---
-*Laatste update: {{ site.time }}*